-If the DIY approach fails, then you will have to talk to a credit counsellor in a debt settlement company.
+If the DIY approach fails, then you will have to talk to a credit counselor in a debt settlement company to assist with debt settlement negotiations.
 They will negotiate a deal or deals with your lender(s) then.
 Once they agree, you will have to pay the debt settlement company monthly instead of your lender.
 The monthly payments are put into escrow and after saving up some money, the lender is contacted and paid or they renegotiate.

 - Credit Score

 Debt consolidation isn’t an option when your credit score is low and debt settlement is an option for your low credit score.